Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Tuross Head has 51 active public transport stops, all of which are bus stops.
-These stops are served by 7 different routes that together offer 63 weekly passenger trips.
-The accessibility of these services is rated as excellent, with residents on average located just 146 meters from the nearest stop.
+These stops are served by seven different routes that collectively offer 63 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 146 meters from the nearest stop.
+Most residents commute outward due to Tuross Head being primarily residential.
+Cars remain the dominant mode of transportation at 97%.
+On average, there are 1.2 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport